ratanjyoti/3D-Room-Scene-Semantic-Segmentation/README.md

 ## Overview

-This project implements a geometry-based pipeline for semantic segmentation of 3D indoor scenes using the S3DIS dataset.
-The goal is to segment rooms into meaningful components—**floor, ceiling, walls, and furniture**—using only rule-based and geometric methods (no deep learning).
+This project implements geometry-based and ML-enhanced pipelines for semantic segmentation of 3D indoor scenes using the S3DIS dataset.
+The goal is to segment rooms into meaningful components—**floor, ceiling, walls, furniture, and object classes like chairs/tables**—using clustering, geometric features, and a Random Forest classifier.

-- **Input:** 3D point cloud data (.txt, .ply, or .pcd files) from S3DIS
+- **Input:** 3D point cloud data (.txt from S3DIS; can be converted to .ply/.pcd)
 - **Output:** Segmented point clouds and visualizations (.ply, .png) for each room

 ![Area 1 Conference Room Comparison](codes/test_results/Area_1_conferenceRoom_1_visualization.png)

 ---